Mad Cave Studios

 Mad Cave Studios (also known simply as Mad Cave) is an independent comic book publisher based out of Miami, Florida; it was established in 2014.
-Mad Cave has published a range of comic books and trade paperbacks which are being distributed by Diamond Comic Distributors.
+Mad Cave has published a range of comic books and trade paperbacks which were originally distributed by Diamond Comic Distributors.

 Overview

-The publisher was founded in 2014 by Mark London.
+The publisher was founded in 2014 by Laura Chacón and overrun by Mark London.
 In February 2018, Mad Cave published the first issue of its flagship title, Battlecats.
 It released a second series, Midnight Task Force that July.
 In November 2018, Mad Cave Studios released the first issue of Knights of the Golden Sun.
 Their fourth title Honor and Curse launched in February 2019.

-Digital versions of their comics are available at ComiXology and Drive Thru Comics.
+Digital versions of their comics are available at ComiXology. and Drive Thru Comics.

-Talent Search
+In September, they announced a young adult graphic novel imprint called Maverick to debut in the fall of 2021.

+In July 2024, Mad Cave announced Amazing Comics, a new comic book company based out of Idaho and headed by Joe Quesada.
+The company is a joint venture with Belgian publisher Dupuis.

+"Talent Search"

-In 2018 Mad Cave ran a Talent Search for new comic book writers and artists.
+In 2018, Mad Cave ran a "Talent Search" for new comic book writers and artists.
 Finalists worked on comic books for Mad Cave.
 The comic book Show's End was the first title to feature work from the 2018 Talent Search winners, launching in August 2019.
 The Talent Search was run again in 2019 for both writers and artists.

-The third Talent Search from June 1-September 1, 2020.
+The third Talent Search from June 1 to September 1, 2020.
 Six winners had their work published in an anthology comic book.
-In September they announced a young adult graphic novel imprint called Maverick to debut in the fall of 2021.

-Titles

-Battlecats

-Battlecats, set in a medieval fantasy venue, concerns a war between the noble Battlecats and the forces of the Dire Beast.
-It is written by Mark London with art by Michael Camelo and Julian Gonzalez.
-A Trade Paperback collection of the first volume was released in July 2018.
-A second volume began in May 2019.
-A spinoff anthology Battlecats: Tales of Valderia launched in February 2020 with various creators exploring the history of the Battlecats world.

-Reception of the series has been mixed.
-Reviewing the inaugural issue, Christina Williams of On Comics Ground was impressed by the art and praised the writings balance between dialogue and action, whereas Joshua Davidson of Bleeding Cool News called the issue an "underwhelming" debut from the new publisher.

-Midnight Task Force

-Midnight Task Force is a cyberpunk comic set in the year 2055.
-Schizophrenic detective Aiden attempts to solve a series of murders in Detroit while also striving to conceal his condition.
-The series is written by Mark London and illustrated by Alejandro Girlado.
-A trade paperback collection of the first volume was released in July 2019.

-Knights of the Golden Sun

-This Biblically-based title concerns about a battle between archangels and fallen angels which takes place between the Old and New Testaments.
-It is written by Mark London and illustrated by Mauricio Villareal.
-It was the first Mad Cave comic to get a second printing.
-The title returned in December 2020 with #8 of the series, created by the same team.